 Application & Acceptance Process:

 Along with your application, we require at least one reference.
 Please send the link to the online reference form to someone who may offer a recommendation on your behalf.
 Acceptable references include a teacher, coach, supervisor, manager, employer, mentor, or the like.
 Family members and peers are not acceptable references.
-Before you are able to schedule your interview, we need to receive at least one recommendation form on each participant’s behalf.
+Before we are able to conduct your interview, we need to receive at least one recommendation form on each participant’s behalf.
+After submitting your application, a link to the online reference form will be emailed to you to forward to the person who will be providing the reference on your behalf.